Roswell Park’s Cuban Collaboration

 - Major surgery within last 14 days, or has not recovered from major side effects of prior surgery (tumor biopsy not considered major surgery)

-- Known immunosuppressive disease, active cardiac disease, history of cardiac dysfunction, clinically serious infection, or other serious uncontrolled medical conditions
+- Known immunosuppressive or autoimmune disease, active cardiac disease, history of cardiac dysfunction, clinically serious infection, or other serious uncontrolled medical conditions

 - Pregnant or nursing

 CIMAvax is currently available in the U.S. only to eligible patients accepted into Roswell Park’s clinical trial, which requires being in Buffalo, NY, for an extended period of time.
 Roswell Park is the only U.S. institution with clearance from the U.S. Food and Drug Administration (FDA) to conduct clinical trials with this immunotherapy.
 CIMAvax-EGF Clinical Trial: Find out if you’re eligible

 Roswell Park has no information on the specifics or advisability of receiving CIMAvax outside of the U.S. The travel of all U.S. citizens to Cuba is strictly regulated by laws pertaining to the Embargo, and anyone planning travel to Cuba needs to first check these restrictions.
 U.S. health insurance is very unlikely to cover CIMAvax obtained in a foreign country.